In-patient luxury rehab center in Thailand

 5. Gambling to escape problems or relieve feelings of helplessness, guilt, anxiety, or depression

-Gambling serves as an escape mechanism for many people with this disorder.
-They start (and continue) gambling to escape guilt, self-loathing, helplessness, depression, anxiety, and other negative feelings and emotions.
-For example, a person with a gambling disorder may choose to gamble after a stressful day at work or after a fight with their spouse.
+Gambling serves as an escape mechanism for various people with this disorder.
+For example, a person with a gambling disorder chooses to gamble after a stressful day at work or after a fight with their spouse.

 For them, gambling appears to be helpful, i.e., they don’t consider it a problem but rather a part of the solution.
 However, the practice of using gambling to escape problems and negative emotions only worsens their addiction.